expo/expo/docs/pages/versions/v41.0.0/sdk/tracking-transparency.md

 import InstallSection from '~/components/plugins/InstallSection';
 import PlatformsSection from '~/components/plugins/PlatformsSection';

 A library for requesting permission to track the user or their device.
-Examples of data used for tracking include email address, device ID, advertising ID, etc. This permission is only necessary on iOS 14.5 and higher.
+Examples of data used for tracking include email address, device ID, advertising ID, etc. This permission is only necessary on iOS 14 and higher; on iOS 13 and below this permission is always granted.
+If the "Allow Apps to Request to Track" device-level setting is off, this permission will be denied.

 For more information on Apple's new App Tracking Transparency framework, please refer to their [documentation](https://developer.apple.com/app-store/user-privacy-and-data-use/).